MCPEGamerJPatGitHub/xAuth/README.md

 ## Features that will come soon:
 - Ability to Auto-Update plugin.
+- Single password to login on all accounts.
+- Reload Support.
 # FAQ
 - When will this be ready for production?
 Answer: Soon!